textX/viewX-vscode/README.md

     pip install virtualenv
 ```

-**IMPORTANT:** It is possible that you will have both Python 2.x and 3.x version installed on UNIX system.
+**IMPORTANT:** It is possible that you will have both Python 2.x and 3.x versions already installed on UNIX system.
 It is OK to install virtualenv using ```pip``` (for Python 2.x) or just installing the package directly and making sure that ```virtualenv``` is added to the PATH.
 Just make sure that you have ```python3``` script added to the PATH and the script will create virtual environment for the Python 3.x version with pip and other tools automatically.

 ### 2) Install viewX extension: